 - The C corp acquires or starts a business using funds from the stock purchase.

-- The new business is now cash-rich and debt-free.
+- The new business is debt-free and now cash-rich.

-Qualified Employer Securities (a.k.a. stock in the company) are purchased by the new 401(k) plan on behalf of the client, and this is what funds the business.
-The one-time fee the client pays to Guidant is a start-up cost for the business, and the client receives a percentage of personal ownership in exchange for that start-up cost.
-The 401(k) plan is typically the majority shareholder, though the client can purchase additional stock with personal, non-retirement funds.
+On behalf of the client, the new 401(k) plan purchases Qualified Employer Securities (a.k.a. stock in the company).
+This is what funds the business.
+The one-time fee the client pays to Guidant is a start-up cost for the business.
+The client receives a percentage of personal ownership in exchange for that start-up cost.
+The 401(k) plan is usually the majority shareholder, though the client can purchase more stock with personal, non-retirement funds.

-Your client can provide a copy of their stock ledger if you would like to review the ownership structure with them.
-(They will have completed this stock ledger with their assigned Outside Counsel.)
+Your client can provide a copy of their stock ledger if you’d like to review the ownership structure with them.
+They will have completed this stock ledger with their assigned Outside Counsel.

-For an in-depth look at the requirements of the Rollovers for Business Start-ups structure, head to Chapter 1 of this guide.
-For a quick overview of crucial elements to keep in mind, look no further:
+For an in-depth look at the requirements of the Rollovers for Business Start-ups structure, read Chapter 1 of this guide.
+Here is a quick overview of the crucial elements:

 C Corporation Status

 Any company funded by ROBS needs to be a C corp – not an S corp.
-Specifically, your client should not elect to be an S Corp (in short, do not file a Form 2553).
+Your client should not elect to be an S Corp (in short, do not file a Form 2553).

 Exclusive Benefit Rule / Bona Fide Employee

 The person who rolls their retirement funds into the ROBS structure must be a bona fide employee of the business they’ve funded.
-The rule is mildly vague, but to be safe, we suggest the owner work at least 1,000 hours per year for their business.
+The rule is somewhat vague, but to be safe, Guidant suggests the owner work at least 1,000 hours per year.
 These hours can be accomplished through sweat equity (any time spent working for the business, regardless of payment).
-Occasionally owners will work without pay while they get their company off the ground.
-This still satisfies the requirement.
+Occasionally, owners will work without pay while they get their company off the ground.
+This still satisfies the bona fide employee requirement.

-This requirement simply states that the 401(k) plan cannot pay more than Fair Market Value for additional stock in the company.
+The adequate consideration requirement simply states that the 401(k) plan can’t pay more than Fair Market Value (FMV) for additional stock in the company.
 This typically becomes an element of consideration when the client invests additional funds into the company beyond what they’re purchased using ROBS.
 When this occurs, a business appraisal is often required to determine the value of each share.

-Your client may have a question of whether they’re required to maintain a Fidelity Bond to protect their 401(k) plan.
-Though the way this requirement is written leads people to believe a bond is not required if there is only one owner, this is not the case.
+Your client might question if they’re required to maintain a Fidelity Bond to protect their 401(k) plan.
+Sometimes, the way this ROBS requirement is written leads people to believe a bond isn’t required if there’s only one owner; this is not the case.
 Any plan that purchases QES must be bonded.
-The Form 5500, a staple of Plan Administration, specifically asks if a plan has an active bond.
-Answering ‘no’ to this question can trigger an audit.
+The Form 5500, a staple of 401(k) plan administration, specifically asks if a plan has an active bond.
+Answering no to this question can trigger an audit.